Easy integration of YouTube and Vimeo videos into TYPO3 pages

 Custom thumbnails

 Your media library becomes even more personal with custom thumbnails, which are the small preview images you see before a video starts.
 Both video extensions allow you to set custom thumbnails yourself.
 To do this, all you have to do is upload the images you want to be used as thumbnails in the file list and link them to the related media element.
-The YouTube extension further includes the options to set the aspect ratio for the thumbnail and a thumbnail type.

 Data privacy